Hamidalion/Template_HardwareStore/README.md

 49. Add count in Session
 50. Remake CardController and get from session count in SqFt and put in new View
 51. Change Cart cshtml representetive and add Total order value
+52. Create logic when admin changing count SqFt in representetive layer
+53. Crate UpdateCart action in CartController for updatin backet
+54. Fix logic im cshtml replace foreach to for